mikepfrank/GLaDOS/src/README.md

 	displays certain critical contextual information that the A.I. needs to know, including its identity, life circumstances, and its present high-level goals.
 Its window normally remains pinned at the top of the A.I.'s receptive field.
-When the Context app is launched, it allows the A.I. to edit certain information such as its high-level goals.
+When the Info app is launched, it allows the A.I. to edit certain information such as its high-level goals.
+(Dispatched to the "Goals" app.)

+4. **Goals** - This is a simple tool to allow the A.I. to view and edit its list of high-level goals.

 4. **Settings** - This app can be used by the A.I. to adjust various settings within GLaDOS.
 These can be associated with major systems